isovector/algebra-driven-design/prose/part3/5-algebras.markdown

 to ensure we don't spam the user.

 Formally, we can write our two flavors of idempotency as follows.
-In the first, a function `f :: A -> A` is said to be idempotent if `lawn:defn: idempotent func` holds:
+In the first, a function `f :: A -> A` is said to be idempotent if `law:defn: idempotent func` holds:

 ```{.haskell law="defn: idempotent func"}